-There are a number of types of Supernovae, the main two are known as Type Ia and Type II.
+There are a number of types of Supernovae but the main two are known as Type Ia and Type II.
 As you've probably worked out, there are Type Ib and Ic but they are not as major as the ones mentioned before.
 The following has been taken from N.A.S.A's page on the subject.

 These result from some binary star systems in which a carbon-oxygen white dwarf is accreting matter from a companion.
 (What kind of companion star is best suited to produce Type Ia supernovae is hotly debated.)
 In a popular scenario, so much mass piles up on the white dwarf that its core reaches a critical density of 2 x 109 g/cm3.
 This is enough to result in an uncontrolled fusion of carbon and oxygen, thus detonating the star.

 A lot simpler to understand that the Type 1a.
 The Type II is a solo star which just simply runs out of fuel and blows itself up.

 After the supernova, the remnants either become a nebula if the original size was less than five Solar masses or a black hole if the star was a supergiant before it started its way out.
 When a star has run out, it will loose the energy required to hold itself as a star and grow.
 When the Sun runs out of energy, it will grow and its outer edge will expand past the Earth.
 All life on Earth will have disappeared long before the Sun has expanded that big.

 There is a theory that the planetary nebula could collapse back on itself and produce another Sun and solar system.
 The theory is mentioned later, do read on.

 An unnova is a star that is not able to go supernova, instead it collapses and disappears.
 Whilst the convention for a dying star is to grow into a supergiant and then explode, there is the theory that a star might not be able to cause a supernova.
 The Unnova is when the star will just collapse into a black hole.